The why

 Interviewing the U.N.
 World Food Programme's Tomson Phiri.
 Mozambique, 2017.

-This site highlights my efforts to share these stories with nonprofit donors and policymakers.
-Using blogs, video, photography, social media, podcasting, and long-form feature writing, I have leveraged storytelling across diverse medium to inspire change.
+This site highlights some of these stories for prospects and donors.
+Using video, photography, podcasting, and long-form feature writing, I have leveraged storytelling across diverse medium to inspire change.

 Too many stories like these go untold, yet some have the power to inspire connection and understanding across racial, class, and generational divides.
-I uncover these stories by listening, exploring, and building trust.
-I ask questions and share my own story to expand what audiences experience while showing them a way back to themselves.
+I uncover these stories by leading with empathy and building trust.

 Thanks for visiting.
 Start exploring below.